 Normal air conditioner is built into sidewall, near roof line and will be installed only by factory trained production personnel.
-It is rated at 8000 BTU in put and draws 7.1 amps.
+It is rated at 8000 BTU in put and draws 6.0 to 7.1 amps.

-This air conditioner operates with 120 volt AC power only LO or HI voltage will effect performance and durability of this unit.
+This air conditioner operates with 120 volt AC power only, LO or HI voltage will effect performance and durability of this unit.